fvwmorg/fvwmorg.github.io/Wiki/Decor/Crux/index.md

 ---
-layout : wiki
+layout: wiki
-title : Crux Decor Example
+title: Crux Decor Example
-type : decor
+type: decor
-weight : 900
+weight: 900
-description : |
+description: |
   This decor is from the Sawfish theme Crux.
 It is a good example of mixing images, gradients and vector buttons for the final window look.